|Overall Rating||Loved it!|

 On Snow Feel: This is a snappy quick aggressive but somewhat forgiving freeride board.
 It’s a hard snow groomer board as well as a solid powder board.
 The Rossignol XV Magtek is a stable between the feet in any kind of condition which makes the ride consistent and predictable.
 If you ride a little back foot heavy this board will for sure work well and be an easy board to cover long flat cat tracks and it’s easy to one foot off the chair for its size.

 Powder: There is more than an inch or a 3cm setback.
 Combine that with a taper and the ample rocker in the nose you have a lot of easy float going on.
 We didn’t really have a real powder day but we did have some Sierra Fluff wind loaded into about 6″ of powder like and a bit of wet to slushy Spring snow.
 There is a little bit of overgrip but it’s much better than the old magnatraction boards and it’s only really felt right between the feet.
 It doesn’t really grab as much as I initially thought when we first rode it last year.
 It’s also great for those that have a lot of windblown steep icy entry points before getting to the powder stashes.
 You only feel a little bit of a grab in thick snow but not enough to be an issue.
 It doesn’t affect the way it floats though.
 In light fluffy powder, you might see in places like the Rockies and Utah you wouldn’t even notice.
+With a difference of just a little more than 7.5″ between nose and tail or 3.75″ back on board the Rossignol XV has a lot of directional float going on.
+This is great for a freeride board like this but when you combine the taper in the tail as well as a good bit of rocker in the nose you have a pretty solid floater in powder.
 Despite the larger sizing, the XV is quick so if you know how to turn you will find this really quick between the trees.

 Turn Initiation: The Rossignol XV Magtek turns really quick edge to edge and the board turns much quicker than it’s size so don’t get hung up on sizing down because these boards run on the larger side.
 It’s not terrible skidding your turns either.
 It’s still more a snowboard for those that live to make good quick turns.
 There is a nice spring out of the turn and it’s really fun to roll over from edge to edge.
 You can see why Xavier likes this board because that guy puts himself into some scary steep places and If I was doing what he was doing….well….I’d be dead but I’d be in control more than any other board before I die.
 The Rossignol XV Magtek is the kind of snowboard that can zip in and out of trees or turn when it’s critical in narrow steep terrain.
 The 167 I rode felt like it could turn edge to edge almost the same as a 156 One Magtek I was riding at the time.
 Ok, I’m exaggerating a bit but not as much as you would think.
 Let’s just say it rides small and quick for its size.
 As you size down the waist width doesn’t get shorter but both the 163 and 167 turns very quickly.